uptane/pures/pure2.md

 1. Device sends a manifest consisting of version reports from each ECU in the device, signed by the ECU's private key, providing all of its installed software versions to the Director.

-2. Based on this information, the Director consults the inventory database, determines what updates should be installed on the device, and generates new targets, timestamp, and snapshot metadata directing each ECU to install those updates.
+2. Based on this information, the Director consults the inventory database, determines what updates should be installed on the device, and generates new targets, timestamp, and Snapshot metadata directing each ECU to install those updates.

 3. Device validates the update metadata from the Director, verifies that there are matching targets available in the Image repository, and downloads and installs the necessary updates.